 Both vilified and ruthlessly hunted, this keystone species is becoming seriously threatened.
 Evidence of sharks dates back 450 million years, and shark fossils similar to modern species date back over 100 million years.
 Sharks are highly adaptable and now live in every ocean in the world in warm, temperate, and cold waters.
 Learn why preserving these ancient animals is critical to the health of our oceans.
 Regular admission applies, members are free.
 Complimentary museum passes will not be honored and strollers are not allowed in the museum.

 Patuxent River Appreciation Days (PRAD)

-Patuxent River Appreciation Days (PRAD) is an annual festival, which creates awareness, recognition, and promotion of the economic, social, recreational, cultural and historical impact of the tributaries and environs of the Patuxent River and the basin through which it flows.
-The festival is held annually on Columbus Day Weekend.
+Patuxent River Appreciation Days (PRAD) is an annual festival which creates awareness, recognition, and promotion of the economic, social, recreational, cultural and historical impact of the tributaries and environs of the Patuxent River and the basin through which it flows.

 The festival brings together, and reflects the continuing commitment of the community, county and state government agencies, the Calvert Marine Museum, the Patuxent River Naval Air Station, and other historical and environmental groups, which share a desire to preserve the Patuxent River and to celebrate its positive influence on the area’s quality of life, in the past, present, and future.
 For more information, visit the PRAD website.